 Singapore supports the 2030 Agenda.
 As a small country with limited land and no natural resources, Singapore understands the challenges of sustainable development well.
 This is why we participated actively in the negotiations on the 2030 Agenda and continue to support efforts to implement and achieve the SDGs globally.

 We also believe that the SDGs should focus on bringing concrete and substantive improvements, and that countries should be free to pursue the goals in whatever manner they choose, in accordance with their national circumstances and priorities.
 Despite the current challenges posed by COVID-19, we have redoubled efforts to achieve the SDGs by seizing this opportunity to pursue an inclusive and sustainable recovery.

 SINGAPORE'S CONTRIBUTION TO THE SDGs

-Singapore has been sharing our experience on sustainable development with fellow developing countries through technical assistance under the Singapore Cooperation Programme (SCP), specifically the Sustainable Development Programme (SDP) under the SCP.
-Since 1992, we have trained more than 131,000 officials from over 170 countries have participated in SCP courses in areas such as water and sanitation (SDG 6) and sustainable cities (SDG 11), and climate action (SDG 13).
-Nonetheless, the unprecedented scale and ambition of the 2030 Agenda require renewed commitment and enhanced partnership from all stakeholders.
+Singapore has been sharing our experience on sustainable development with fellow developing countries through technical assistance under the Singapore Cooperation Programme (SCP), which was established in 1992.
+More than 131,000 officials from over 170 countries have participated in SCP courses in areas such as water and sanitation (SDG 6), sustainable cities (SDG 11), and climate action (SDG 13).
+Nonetheless, the unprecedented scale and ambition of the 2030 Agenda requires renewed commitment and enhanced partnership from all stakeholders.
 Additionally, the COVID-19 pandemic threatens to stall or even reverse progress on the SDGs.
 Singapore and other countries will need to work together to intensify efforts as we embark on this Decade of Action.